open-eid/SiVa/docs/siva3/appendix/test_cases.md

   * Expected Result: Detailed report includes basicBuildingBlocks element and its sub-elements and its values
   * File: pades-baseline-lta-live-aj.pdf

   **Attention!
-This test is disabled:
+This test is disabled: The sequence of blocks changes

 **TestCaseID: Detailed-Report-Validation-7**